 Within the Town exists an extensive and diverse wildlife habitat.
 Fully 19 percent of the Town is covered by mature forest vegetation.
-These areas are located primarily along the reaches of North Fork Creek with some areas also located on the north side of Interstate 66.
+These are as are located primarily along the reaches of North Fork Creek with some are as also located on the north side of Interstate 66.
 Figure 10 presents a map of areas within the Town that are covered with mature forest vegetation.
-According to the Soil Survey of Prince William County, Virginia, almost the entire Town, with few exceptions, is considered good open land wildlife habitat.
-This habitat includes areas suited for cropland, pasture, meadows, and areas overgrown with grasses, herbs, shrubs, and vines.
-These areas also have the potential to produce grain and seed crops, grasses and legumes, and wild herbaceous plants.
-The wildlife attracted to these areas includes bobwhite quail, mourning dove, meadowlark, field sparrow, cottontail, and red fox.
+According to the Soil Survey of Prince William County, Virginia, almost the entire Town, with few exception s, is considered good open land wildlife habitat.
+This habitat includes are as suited for cropland, pasture, meadows, and are as overgrown with grasses, herbs, shrubs, and vines.
+These are as also have the potential to produce grain and seed crops, grasses and legumes, and wild herbaceous plants.
+The wildlife attracted to these are as includes bobwhite quail, mourning dove, meadowlark, field sparrow, cottontail, and red fox.
 Much of the Town is also well suited for woodland wildlife with the exception of soils designated 4B, 52C, and 11B which are rated as fair, and 5C which is rated as fair to very poor.
-These areas consist of deciduous or coniferous vegetation or both and associated grasses, legumes, and wild herbaceous plants.
-Wildlife attracted to these areas includes woodcock, thrushes, woodpeckers, squirrels, gray fox, raccoon, and deer.
+These are as consist of deciduous or coniferous vegetation or both and associated grasses, legumes, and wild herbaceous plants.
+Wildlife attracted to these are as includes woodcock, thrushes, woodpeckers, squirrels, gray fox, raccoon, and dee r.
 There are no areas of the Town that are rated as good or fair wetland habitats.
 Soils designated 17A and 49A, which are associated with the North Fork floodplain, are rated as poor with the remainder of the soils rated as very poor.
-A rating of poor indicates that limitations are severe for such habitat but that such habitat can be created, improved, or maintained in most places provided that there is intensive management.
+A rating of poor indicates that limitation s are severe for such habitat but that such habitat can be created, improved, or maintained in most places provide d that there is intensive management.
 Table 10 presents soil specific wildlife habitat ratings.